MattDiomidous/Holy-Name-DS-Portfolio/README.md

 # HNMC Portfolio - SQL Queries and Tableau Dashboards

 Welcome to my Holy Name Medical Center Portfolio!
 From September 2023 to June 2024, I completed an internship as part of Holy Name Medical Center's Data Science Team.
 This repository contains three of about ten tasks that I worked on to demonstrate my capabilities in SQL programming and database management.
 All SQL code was written and executed in Microsoft SQL Server.
 Additionally, I included an image of the finalized Tableau dashboard that I developed for the POLST Project.
-All queries and the dashboard were modified to ensure the privacy of all patient information.
+The queries and dashboard were modified to ensure the privacy of all patient information.

 ## Table of Contents